 The Advantages of Containers

-Or you can defy the heat of August and dig in some new garden space for this round of late summer planting—you will certainly appreciate the additional space next spring.
-Finally, some gardeners might choose container-friendly vegetables for this round of August planting.
+You can defy the heat of August and dig in some new garden space for this round of late summer planting—you will certainly appreciate the additional space next spring.
+Or, you might choose container-friendly vegetables for this round of August planting.
 Containers have many advantages, such as being able to move them around to take advantage of sunlight patterns that may change as the fall progresses.

 The lists given below, organized by U.S. region, show which vegetables and herbs you can plant in August.
 Unless specifically listed as "transplants," the items in this list can be direct-sown in your garden as seeds this month.